a-arabadjiev/LOL-Stats/README.md

 # LOL-Stats
 ASP.NET project for visualising League of Legends statistics.
-Currently under development.
+Created for educational purposes.